Some posts contain compensated links. Please read this disclaimer for more info.

 Lonjsko Polje is the largest wetland in Croatia with protected status, as well as earning the same title across the entire Danube Basin.
-The area it covers is enormous, and it is a critical breeding and nesting area for a large number of species of bird.
+The area it covers is enormous, and it is a critical breeding and nesting area for a large number of species of birds.

-The park is approximately an hour’s drive from Zagreb and is visited by the Zagreb weekend warriors looking to escape the hustle and bustle of life and check out something calmer, and more natural.
+The park is approximately an hour’s drive from Zagreb and is visited by the Zagreb weekend warriors looking to escape the hustle and bustle of life and check out something calmer and more natural.

 Medvednica Nature Park

 Winter sports fans often flock to Medvednica, a short distance north of Zagreb.
-The highest peak in the park is Sljeme and over half of the park is covered in lush, thick forest.
+The highest peak in the park is Sljeme, and over half of the park is covered in lush, thick forest.
 There is a winter sports center in the park and can create artificial snow so as to prolong the ski season.

 Nature Park Ucka

-Ucka is a mountain range which overlooks the popular Istrian region of Croatia and is located in the northwestern portion of the country.
+Ucka is a mountain range that overlooks the popular Istrian region of Croatia and is located in the northwestern portion of the country.
 Ucka has numerous cycle and hiking trails which traverse the mountain and because of its accessibility is quite a popular nature park.

-Ucka’s highest peak is Vojak, which is 1396 meters above sea level and those who venture to the top will be treated with spectacular panoramic views across Istria and out of Kvarner Bay and the Adriatic islands.
+Ucka’s highest peak is Vojak, which is 1396 meters above sea level, and those who venture to the top will be treated with spectacular panoramic views across Istria and out of Kvarner Bay and the Adriatic islands.

 Velebit Nature Park